pullmoll/fuse-alto/README.md

 The code is based on L. Stewart's `aar.c` dated 1/18/93.

-Currently nothing is written back to a mounted disk image, but you can stat and read files.
+The in-memory image of the loaded disk(s) is written to a file with the same name you specified when when mounting, but with a `~` appended.
+This is to avoid modifying your original files until the outcome of fuse-alto is reasonable.

 Many (most) file operations now work, including renaming, removing, creating, truncating and reading or writing files.

-Remember: nothing is written back to the disk image file(s) you specified.
-Each time you mount a disk image it is in its original state.
+There are bugs, however, which probably destroy the integrity of a heavily modified disk image.
+The code is in its alpha stage!

 <strong>Note</strong>: Now using commas again to separate double disk filenames.